Hktech-ops/mini-projects/Highly Available & Scalable Web Architecture on Azure/README.md

 ---------------------------

-## TASK 3: Deployed Bastion Host for secure access to private VMs and configured bi-directional peering b/w the two VNets:
+## TASK 3: Deployed Bastion Host and configured bi-directional peering b/w the two VNets:

 - I have already provisioned a dedicated AzureBastionSubnet in hubVNet
 - Allocated a standard, static public IP address for Bastion